Follow Medinah on Twitter

 • Company Unaudited Financials: http://www.medinah-minerals.com/financials.html

 About the President/CEO of Medinah Minerals: Sr. Juan Jose (JJ) Quijano, an attorney, as well as his father were instrumental in writing/developing mining legislation for the country of Chile and he also happens to control the most mining claims of any individual in Chile.
 He practices before the Chilean Supreme Court and other South American countries on mining matters and has been partnered with both Cerro and Medinah for many years.
-His knowledge and influence within the Chilean mining community and government are key assets and an integral part of Cerro and Medinah's corporate plans.
+His knowledge and influence within the Chilean mining community and government are key assets and an integral part Medinah's corporate plans.
 His complete biography can be found here: http://www.medinah-minerals.com/juan-jose-quijano.html.

 Share Structure Information